Back to Honeywell Home Guides

 Quick Solutions

-Apply temperature offset in advanced thermostat settings
+Apply a temperature calibration offset in settings

 Still having issues?
 This is usually the deeper cause below.